How we help you

 Streamline the process

-We work with one party, and find this usually improves outcomes for both, and any children.
-We do not act as mediators.
 In most cases, direct negotiation by you with your former partner (in person or by email) should be the first step.
 With our help, this can lead to settlement much faster than negotiating indirectly through lawyers and the court.

 Move forward with fewer regrets